StPhilipNeri/school-web/source/_posts/about us.md

 The idea of bright and needy program came in the end of 2013 whereby the school decided to expand their sponsorship to bright but needy children in the community.
 The sponsorship is based on the previous 2 years academic performance and the pupils must continue to score the target grades all throughout the sponsored period.

 ### 3. Free pre school education
 The pre school education is fully sponsored for each child in order to support the community from low developed area of Joska village and Muthwani area.
-The pre school system starts from baby class and it’s based on Montessori system.
+The pre school system starts from baby class and it's based on Montessori system.